EvanBacon/pillar-valley/README.md

 ### Play in the Browser

-You can play in any browser here 👉 [Cyber Web](https://evanbacon.github.io/Expo-Pillar-Valley)
+You can play in any browser here 👉 [Pillar Web](https://pillarvalley.netlify.app/)

 ### Download on iOS